 Old-Fashioned Dessert Recipes you'll Love:

-If you make this oven Baked Rice Pudding, leave a recipe review or comment below.
+If you make this easy rice pudding recipe, leave a recipe review or comment below.
 I’d love to hear from you!

 - 3 cups whole milk

 - Preheat the oven to 350° F. Butter a 2 quart dish and set aside.

 - In a large mixing bowl, whisk together the whole milk, sugar, and vanilla.
 Stir in the rice, raisins, cinnamon, and nutmeg.

 - Pour the mixture into your prepared baking dish.
 Cover and bake for 1 hour and 15 minutes to 1 hour and 30 minutes, stirring well after each 30 minute interval for the first hour, then every 15 minutes.